-Starring: Derek Riddell (Roj Blake), Colin Salmon (Kerr Avon), Daniella Nardini (Servalan), Craig Kelly (Commander Travis), Carrie Dobro (Jenna Stannis), Dean Harris (Vila Restal), Owen Aaronovitch (Oleg Gan) and India Fisher (Lora Mezin).
+Starring: Derek Riddell (Roj Blake), Colin Salmon (Kerr Avon), Daniella Nardini (Servalan), Craig Kelly (Commander Travis), Carrie Dobro (Jenna Stannis), Dean Harris (Vila Restal), Owen Aaronovitch (Oleg Gan), India Fisher (Lora Mezin) and Alistair Lock (Zen).

-Crew: Ben Aaronovitch (Writer/Script Editor), Alistair Lock (Title and Incidental Music), Simon Moorhead (Executive Producer) and Andrew Mark Sueall (Director).
+Crew: James Swallow (Writer), Ben Aaronovitch (Script Editor), Alistair Lock (Sound Design/Post Production/Title and Incidental Music), David Hall (Casting Director), Simon Moorhead (Executive Producer) and Andrew Mark Sueall (Director).
 A B7 Production in association with Sci-Fi Channel (UK).
 Based on the original television series Blake’s 7 created by Terry Nation.

 “I’m playing the long game and you can’t see the board from where you’re standing.”